The AccessAlly Teams feature allows to do bulk course enrollment, where one purchase includes multiple “seats” inside your membership site.

-You can configure those settings by following this tutorial: How To Set Up Teams Inside AccessAlly
+Tutorial: How To Set Up Teams Inside AccessAlly

-STEP 3: you must set up the order form that creates the team and designated the purchaser as the Team Parent user.
+Now, you’re ready to set up the order form that creates the team and designated the purchaser as the Team Parent user.
 Learn how in this tutorial: How to Set up the Order Form and Automation for the Teams Feature

-(Advanced) STEP 4: you can customize the look and feel of the Team Dashboard to include progress tracking from AccessAlly Pro.
+If you’d like, you can customize the look and feel of the Team Dashboard to include progress tracking from AccessAlly Pro.
 Learn how in this tutorial: Team Dashboard Page Customization

 There are a few different features to help you manage your team licenses successfully.